API reference#

 storing configuration settings.
 See Configuration.
 Because this information is stored in thegraph

-, it can be used as one input to other computations.
+, it can be used as one input to other operators.

 Some inputs to tasks may be confused for (1) or (4), above.
 The recommended way to protect these is: